 My name is Shannon.
-I have a background in education and non-profit work, and since moving back to my hometown of Atlanta, Georgia in late 2013, I’ve been staying at home with my two young children.
+I have a background in education and non-profit work, and currently serve as the Director of Grant Services at an Atlanta based family foundation.

 I created this blog after 9 Black parishioners were murdered in Charleston.
 I was horrified, not just by the tragic event, but by my own passivity when it came to racial justice and how I was raising my kids.
 I wanted to change, to be accountable to the ways I perpetuated and participated in racism as a person and a parent, but I had no idea where to start.
 I started anyway.

-For the past year and a half, I’ve been on a journey to explore the ways I can address and combat systems of oppression within the context of my family.
-My writing has been featured on Blog Her, Blunt Moms, EmbraceRace, Fatherly, Raising Race Conscious Children, Sammies & Psych Meds, She Knows and The Huffington Post.
+I’ve been writing about my journey to explore the ways I can address and combat systems of oppression within the context of my family.
+I’m fortunate my work has been featured on Blog Her, Blunt Moms, EmbraceRace, Fatherly, Raising Race Conscious Children, Sammies & Psych Meds, She Knows and The Huffington Post.

 I’ve learned so much, but a lifetime of work remains.
 Anti-racist parenting as a white person is painful, liberating, vulnerable and messy, but I’ve never felt more connected to my humanity.

 Some important facts about me that influence the content of this blog: